 This course aims to provide that understanding.
 It provides an in-depth exploration of why abusers abuse, what the process of grooming and abuse involves and how the impacts of abuse are built largely on the transfer of responsibility from perpetrator to victim.
 In addition we explore often taboo subjects such as abuse by females and the process and impact of the production of images of abuse.
 This is a profoundly impacting training – hard-hitting but ultimately hopeful.

-This is a hard-hitting, but hope-filled course and is suitable for a wide range of professionals working with survivors, in particular counsellors and psychotherapists, but also people working in adoption and fostering, Rape Crisis, social work, occupational health, education, police, prisons, lawyers and healthcare.
-Survivors and supporters may also find it useful, although the nature of this topic means that some may find elements of the training difficult.
+This vital course will benefit anyone who works therapeutically with either children or adults survivors of abuse, in particular counsellors and psychotherapists, but also people working in adoption and fostering, Rape Crisis, social work, occupational health, education, police, prisons, lawyers and healthcare.
+Survivors and supporters may also find it useful, although the nature of this topic means that some may find elements of the training triggering.

 I speak on this course as someone with both personal and professional experience of the subject – both as a survivor of child sexual abuse within the family (incest), and as part of a network of abuse (a paedophile ring), and then with 15 years’ experience as a therapeutic foster carer looking after children who had also been abused.
 I combine my own experience with research, clinical theory and professional experience.